mkristien/trading_playground/README.md

 - populate trading data from the Internet
 - plot data series

+### TODO
+- Store internet data in `trading_data` folder in the correct CSV format
+- automate the process of getting/refreshing data
+- plot price series in individual figures

+### DONE
+- query the Internet for the trading data
+- extract price and date series from the internet data

 ## Investment Framework
 Run a trading simulation using a selection of trading data and a prediction model.
-Plot profits and losses over time for comporison of different trading strategies.
+Plot profits and losses over time for comparison of different trading strategies.

+### TODO
+- create simulation skeleton
+### DONE

 ## Investing Models
 Code and Data for price prediction model.